 The company has been expanding its margin due to a higher percentage of revenue from higher-margin digital sources.
 EA is also benefiting from the latest generation of consoles and the growth in the mobile gaming space.
 The firm is focused on monetizing its users beyond the initial game sale by expanding the use of multiplayer options and releasing downloadable content.
 EA also dominates the sports genre of gaming, accounting for almost half of all sports game sales.

 EA recently announced its plans to acquire Glu Mobile (GLUU), which should help with mobile market growth.
-The stock has an overall grade of B, which translates into a Buy rating in our POWR Ratings service.
-EA also has a Value Grade of B, which makes sense since its forward P/E is 21.98.
+The stock has an overall grade of C, which translates into a Neutral rating in our POWR Ratings service.
+EA has a Value Grade of B, which makes sense since its forward P/E is 23.09.
 The company has a healthy balance sheet leading to a Quality Grade of B. As of the most recent quarter, the company had $6.7 billion in cash compared to only $600 million in short-term debt.

 We also grade EA based on Growth, Momentum, Stability, and Sentiment.
 You can find those grades here.
-EA is ranked #4 In the Entertainment – Toys & Video Games industry.
-You can find other top stocks in the industry by clicking here.
+EA is ranked #7 In the Entertainment – Toys & Video Games industry.
+While we don’t recommend EA due to its Neutral rating, you can find top stocks in the industry by clicking here.

 Activision Blizzard Inc. (ATVI)